Burntisland, Scotland, United Kingdom: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types G. Make sure to get the necessary kind.
-Most adapters available online are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types G. Take care to pick the right kind.
+A lot of adapters currently sold are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 Make your flight more comfortable with an airplane phone mount

-If you plan to see the majestic St Columba's Church, it's important to wear modest clothing:
+If you are planning to go to the must-see St Columba's Church, it's useful to wear modest clothing:

-If you go to the Museum of Communication, wear museum-appropriate clothing and take:
+If you visit the Museum of Communication, wear museum-appropriate clothing and take:

 July